Evidence for Extended Hydrogen-Poor CSM in the Three-Peaked Light Curve of Stripped Envelope Ib Supernova: Introduction

-Because the photometric and spectroscopic signatures of these systems are directly linked to the behavior of their progenitors in the pre-explosion phase, a thorough understanding of the diversity of SESN observations is paramount to uncovering the dynamic ecosystem of pathways that lead to stellar death.
-This diversity cannot be fully understood by the underlying \niVI{}\ mass synthesized in the explosion; SNe~Ib/c and SNe~II both produce $\lesssim 0.03-0.1\Msun$ of \niVI\ \citep{Anderson19}, yet exhibit dramatically different photometric and spectroscopic evolution.
-Radioactive \niVI{} may not be the sole heating source for these enigmatic events: \citep{Ertl+19} find that the \niVI \ amount of SESN progenitor models are inadequate to give rise for the peak luminosities of $\sim$ half of ordinary Type Ib/c.
+Because the photometric and spectroscopic signatures of these systems are directly linked to the behavior of their progenitor systems in the pre-explosion phase, a thorough understanding of the diversity of SESN observations is paramount to uncovering the dynamic ecosystem of pathways that lead to stellar death.
+This diversity cannot be fully understood by the underlying \niVI{}\ mass synthesized in the explosion; for example, SNe~Ib/c and SNe~II both produce $\lesssim 0.03-0.1\Msun$ of \niVI\ \citep{Anderson19}, yet exhibit dramatically different photometric and spectroscopic evolution.
+Moreover, radioactive \niVI{} may not be the sole heating source for these enigmatic events; \cite{Ertl+19,Sollerman22} find that the amount of \niVI \ in SESN progenitor models are inadequate to give rise to the peak luminosities of $\sim$ half of ordinary Type Ib/c.